koopjs/koopjs.github.io/_docs/usage/authorization.md

 * Successfully securing your plugin-routes depends on authorization support from any output-plugins you may be using.
 By default, Koop includes [koop-output-geoservices](https://github.com/koopjs/koop-output-geoservices) (a.k.a. feature service output), which supports securing services with authorization plugins.

-* Authoriztion plugins should be registered _after_ output-services plugins and _before_ providers.
+* Authorization plugins should be registered _after_ output-services plugins and _before_ providers.
 Any providers registered before an authorization plugin will not have its plugin routes secured.

 ## Usage